What Natural Resources Does Nova Scotia Have in Abundance?

 what natural resources does nova scotia have in abundance cover

-Despite being a smaller province, Nova Scotia plays a significant role in Canada’s economy and global resource markets.
-Known for its rugged coastlines and picturesque landscapes, Nova Scotia possesses a wide array of natural resources including food, fish, energy, minerals, wood and more that it shares with Canadians and the world!
+Despite being one of Canada's smaller provinces, Nova Scotians play a vital role in Canada’s economy and global resource markets.
+Known for its rugged coastlines and picturesque landscapes, Nova Scotia possesses a wide array of natural resources, including food, fish, energy, minerals, wood and more, that it shares with Canadians and the world!

-The province’s history in natural resources spans longer than Canada is old and has provided jobs and prosperity to local families for well over a century.
-Whether it’s the rich abundance of ground minerals, vast forested landscapes or plentiful oceanic seafood, Nova Scotia does its part in providing the world with the resources it needs to live and thrive.
+The province’s history in natural resources spans longer than Canada is old, providing jobs and prosperity to local families for well over a century.
+Whether it’s the rich abundance of ground minerals, vast forested landscapes, or plentiful oceanic seafood, Nova Scotia does its part in providing us all with the resources we need to live and thrive.

-Below we have compiled several facts showing you just what natural resources Nova Scotia has in abundance and how the Atlantic province contributes immensely to the livelihoods of tens of thousands of Canadians.
-Also, see:
+Below, we have compiled several facts showing you just what natural resources Nova Scotia has in abundance, with more on how the Atlantic province's natural wealth contributes immensely to the livelihoods of tens of thousands of Canadian families.

 Agriculture in Nova Scotia